robertowm/synced/README.md

       target.upsert_if_newer(entry)
 ```

+Also, all data is normalized after loaded and converted again before the upsert.
+It is important to simplify datatype equivalence between databases, i.e., field **tmstmp** is **time_uuid** in Cassandra and **date** in ES that it is normalized to a python **datetime** and treated properly by each database connector.

 ## Why this solution works?

 This solution is based on upserts, that only occurs if the given timestamp is newer that the persisted version.
 This operation is a atomic operation, so concurrent access isn't a problem.
 Also, we sync a well-defined range, preventing that new entries interfere in the current execution.